 #4 Candy is the worst food for your teeth.

 It may be a shocker, but starchy foods like potato chips and crackers can actually be worse for your teeth than candy.
 That’s because these foods have a high sugar content and they often become stuck to your teeth.
 While some candies dissolve quickly in the mouth and are washed away by water or saliva, crackers often hang around in the mouth a lot longer.

 #5 Chewing gum after a meal is just as good as brushing.

 While chewing sugar-free gum after a meal can be better than not doing anything, it’s certainly no substitute for brushing or flossing.
 Gum that contains the natural sugar substitute xylitol has actually been shown to prevent tooth decay.
 But brushing and flossing for at least two minutes, twice a day, is the only way to truly clean your teeth and reach the tight spots between them.

 #6 Brushing or flossing is bad for bleeding gums.

 It’s too often assumed that when brushing or flossing causes bleeding gums, that those activities should be avoided.
 In fact, the opposite is true.
 Gums generally bleed because they become inflamed due to food particles trapped between the teeth and gums.
 A buildup of plaque irritates sensitive gum tissue.
 Brushing and flossing should always be performed gently, using a soft bristled brush.
 However, bleeding gums should never be considered “normal”.
 If you or your child has gums that bleed regularly, they should be examined.

 Myths busted!
-For more information about taking care of our child’s teeth, visit your pediatric dentist.
+For more information about taking care of our child’s teeth, visit your pediatric dentist in Katy, TX.